natorbit/is117-gittest-real/answers/question-14.md

-cat displays content of files in the terminal
+cat displays content of a file in the terminal. for example if you cat notes.txt, it will show the content in the terminal.